txyon/MoNE_Portfolio/README.md

     count = 0                                    # reset counter to 0
 ```
-This semi automated process still had the on going flaws requiring human interaction each iteration and the negative impacts from the illumination noise caused by the keyboard and monitor.
-This testing also outlined an effency issue with the code.
-Often the code would become interlocked between 2 steps or would run instructions out of order.
+This semi-automated process still had ongoing flaws requiring human interaction at each iteration and the negative impacts from the illumination noise caused by the keyboard and monitor.
+This testing also outlined an efficiency issue with the code.
+The code would often become interlocked between 2 steps or run instructions out of order.
 Processing the recording was also cumbersome on the script and would often cause premature timeout errors on large thresholds.
-The problem with timeout errors is that the camera would need to be reset.
-This would in turn also reset the saved log intensity value which had been conditioned to the room.
-From testing the first 1-2 recording post rest would have additional noise as pixels returned to a normalised state.
+The problem with timeout errors is that the camera would need resetting.
+This reset would also reset the saved log intensity value that had been conditioned to the room.
+From testing, the first 1-2 recordings post rest would have additional noise as pixels returned to a normalised state.

 ### V2 Code
-Moving forward it was important to incorpirate a full automation process and improved efficency in both recording consistancy and reduced time to complete a full data set (from 255 > 0).
-To achieve this a new code was developed using the design of a state machine which also in itself operates ascyronusly.
-The state machine allowed the program to constantly run looking only for boolean changes in variable flags that would be 1 or 0 depending on what stage the process the system was in.
+Moving forward, it was essential to incorporate an entire automation process, improve efficiency in recording consistency, and reduce the time to complete a full data set (from 255 > 0).
+To achieve this, a new code was developed using a state machine's design, which also operates asynchronously.
+The state machine allowed the program to constantly run, looking only for Boolean changes in variable flags that would be 1 or 0, depending on the stage of the system's process.

-Communication via the camera was now done via the neuromorphic_drivers module (https://github.com/neuromorphicsystems/neuromorphic-rs) which when recording packets from the camera would be stored in an array with each coloumn allocated to a different bias reading. when the script finished (met final condition or timedout) each coloumn of the array would be writtten to a unique csv file.
-This was done to minimise impact on the running of the script during recordings.
+Communication via the camera was now done via the neuromorphic_drivers module (https://github.com/neuromorphicsystems/neuromorphic-rs), which, when recording packets from the camera, would be stored in an array with each column allocated to a different bias reading.
+Each array column would be written to a unique CSV file when the script finished (met the final condition or timed out).
+This process was done to minimise the impact on the running of the script during recordings.

-The code is designed to do a single bias recording at a time (diff_off or diff_on) and starting at the greatest threshold (255), the Bias is reduced by 1 each pass untill either it reaches one (this is user defined) or a timeout error would occur.
-The timeout error is caused by excess data too large for the usb to transfer.
-This error would always flag as the biases approached 1 as each bias reducion would result in pixels becoming more and more sensitive causing hot pixels.
+The code is designed to do a single bias recording at a time (diff_off or diff_on).
+Starting at the greatest threshold (255), the Bias is reduced by one each pass until either it reaches one (this is user-defined) or a timeout error occurs.
+The timeout error is caused by excess data being too large for the USB to transfer.
+This error would permanently be flagged as the biases approached one, as each bias reduction would result in pixels becoming more and more sensitive, causing hot pixels.

-The code below shows a small portion (2 states) of the state machine where the script continusly rolls over each of the if statements waiting for the the corresponding flag to be raised.
-For instance during the recording phase the flag recording will be equal to 1.
-Therefore each time the script runs over the first line "if recording == 1:" the packets are then loaded into the array "packetdata".
-The point of this code is for the machine to not have heavy operations to carry out so as much processing can be put into the transfer of data.
-Thought the writing of events to an array then to a list would become expontionaly more burdensome because of the increasing data filling "reclist" each iteration.
+The code below shows a small portion (2 states) of the state machine.
+The script continuously rolls over each if statement, waiting for the corresponding flag to be raised.
+For instance, the flag recording will be equal to 1 during the recording phase.
+Therefore, each time the script runs over the first line "if recording == 1:" the packets are loaded into the array "packetdata".
+The point of this code is for the machine not to have heavy operations to carry out so that much processing can be put into the transfer of data.
+However, writing events to an array and then to a list became exponentially more burdensome because of the increasing data-filling "reclist" for each iteration.

 ```py
     if recording == 1:                                    # check recording status